michaelAdewunmi/wp-plugin-boilerplate/README.md

-# Plugin BoilerPlate for Plugin Developers.
+# WordPress Plugin BoilerPlate for Plugin Developers.
 A personal boilerplate that uses composer and docker to make plugin development faster

+## Prerequisite
+You must know what this boilerplate is meant for before you use it.
+Please refer to these tutorials to understand how to use this plugin boilerplate

 ### Thanks to these people for their awesome tutorials and free boilerplates that helped me build this.
  * Thanks to [DevInvision](https://github.com/DevinVinson/Plugin-Directory-Boilerplate) which is what my boilerplate is built into.